I wanted to show you five phenomenal hip pain exercises for women.

 Three-way Hip Flexor Stretch

+The moves that relieve hip pain include this Three-way Hip Flexor Stretch.
 Perform one set with 3 reps.
-Each rep consists of arms straight out front, arms to the left and arms to the right at 45 degrees angle.
+Each rep consists of arms straight out front, arms to the left, and arms to the right at 45 45-degree angle.
 Hold each of the positions for about 5 seconds.
 The intensity is light.
 You’re looking for a light stretch in the hip, and that stretch should change as you move the arm position.

 The purpose of this exercise is to loosen out the hips, specifically the hip flexors, because this muscle is a common cause of hip pain in women.